CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/local-clients/README.md

 #### Data Sources

 Data Sources in the local Catalog are defined in [datasources.yml](../main-app/src/main/resources/spec/datasources.yml).
-Three Data Sources are defined and each is associated with a corresponding connection.
+Three Data Sources are defined, and each is associated with a corresponding connection.
 - member-base-ds
 - member-feedback-file-ds
 - member-flu-risk-file-ds